By PEDRO GONZALEZ

 The downside of this model is that it undermines competitive market dynamics that would better serve consumers.
 However, it saves utilities the trouble of having to take on financial risks associated with investing in drilling more wells, which is what Hendrix proposes.
 He’s no stranger to risk.

 Hendrix bought Furie Operating Alaska out of bankruptcy in 2020 at a sale price of $15 million with help from a state loan.
-Between state royalties, royalties to the owners of the Kitchen Lights Unit, and capital investment costs for Furie Operations, he can effectively lose 35 percent of his profits from any gas produced.
+Between state royalties, royalties paid to others approved by the state, and capital investment costs for Furie Operations, he can effectively lose 35 percent of his gross revenue from any gas produced.

 Critics of the continued development of Cook Inlet say, in essence, that enough is enough.
 Asking for additional investments at this point is akin to welfare for producers.
 Moreover, there’s a chance that importing liquefied natural gas would be cheaper.
 These are seemingly attractive from a “free market” perspective, but it’s not as simple as that.